Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 Withdrawal Delays & On-Hold Payments

-If you’re a new eBay seller/PayPal user with limited transaction history, it’s common for PayPal to put any money you receive on up to 21 days.
-The given reason for this is to make it easier to resolve any issues that may arise and better protect the buyer, but it sure is frustrating to be denied access to your funds for weeks.
+If you’re a new eBay seller/PayPal user with limited transaction history, it’s common for PayPal to put any money you receive in up to 21 days.
+This is to make it easier to resolve any issues that may arise and better protect the buyer, but it sure is frustrating to be denied access to your funds for weeks.

-Withdrawals can also be slow and can take up to 5 working days to appear in your bank account.
+Withdrawals can also be slow and can take up to five working days to appear in your bank account.
 For some people, those timescales are unacceptable.

 Account freezes

 Some PayPal users have reported having their accounts frozen for months without warning.
-For example, this business owner on Reddit reports having his account frozen with no explanation for 6 months with over $70,000 locked away in his account.
+For example, this business owner on Reddit says having his account frozen with no explanation for six months with over $70,000 locked away in his account.

-While concerning, it’s worth noting that this is usually based on unusual account activity and probably doesn’t happen often.
+While concerning, it’s worth noting that this is usually based on unusual account activity and probably doesn’t happen often (plus, to a certain extent, you can prepare for them).
 In this specific case, the PayPal user noted that the account freeze happened following a big product launch and a surge in sales, which likely triggered fraud prevention to lock his account.

-Of course, there are also lots of things PayPal does really well, but it’s by no means perfect.
+Of course, PayPal also does lots of things well, but it’s by no means perfect.
 Why settle when there are so many other payment processing options out there?

 8 Best Alternatives to PayPal

-And on that note, let’s take a look at some of those options.
-Here are our top 8 favorite PayPal alternatives.
+And on that note, let’s look at some of those options.
+Here are our top eight favorite PayPal alternatives.

 Best for: freelancers, digital nomads, international businesses, and anyone who regularly sends or receives currencies in different currencies.

 Wise is our number one recommendation for anyone with a high volume of international transactions.
-It’s a much more economical choice than PayPal for cross-currency conversions can save you hundreds of dollars per month on reduced fees and exchange rates.
+It’s a much more economical choice than PayPal for cross-currency conversions, and it can save you a great deal of money on reduced fees and exchange rates.

 The whole idea of Wise is to make international money transfers fairer, cheaper, and simpler.
-They make sure that when you have to send or receive money in another currency, you can convert it at the ‘real’ mid-market exchange rate (that’s the one you see on Google).
+They make sure that when you send or receive money in another currency, you can convert it at the ‘real’ mid-market exchange rate.
 There are no mark-ups or hidden fees to worry about.

 Wise Fees/Charges

-It’s free to open a Wise Borderless account and receive money in most currencies
+Opening a Wise account and receiving money in most currencies is free.

-There may be variable fees for sending/converting money and for ATM withdrawals but these are as low as possible.
+There may be variable fees for sending/converting money and ATM withdrawals, but these are as low as possible.

-Stripe is a complete payment processing software solution that’s been designed specifically for internet businesses.
-It aims to improve on PayPal by offering more customizable, advanced development tools.
+Stripe is a complete payment processing software solution that’s been designed specifically for Internet businesses.
+Compared to PayPal, it aims to improve the experience by offering more customizable, advanced development tools.

 Stripe Fees/Charges